Feminism | Posted by Julie Z on 10/10/2011

 This Saturday (October 15th) I will be speaking at the conference “Sex, Power and Speaking Truth: Anita Hill 20 Years Later”.
 I’m going to be representing our generation and speaking about our relationship with sexual harassment, exploring concepts such as how our generation feels about sexual harassment, whether or not we feel it’s a relevant issue, how technological advancements play a role in sexual harassment, etc.

 Now, I’ve thought a lot about this and formed my own opinions on this matter, which I’ll share at the conference (and will probably post a video of at a later date), but I want to take this opportunity to open this topic up completely to the FBomb community.
-My opinion on this topic is just one tiny window into what our generation …
+My opinion on this topic is just one tiny window into what …

 Pop-Culture | Posted by Susannah F on 09/30/2011